From April 2023 to November 2024 one or two weekend a month

 Dissolution of the temporary cement

-・Criteria of implant selection for esthetics applied in maxillary anterior region
+・Criteria of implant selection for esthetics applied in maxillary anterior

 Minimum inter-implant distance